wmaKRET/myownsite/README.md

 # ŻURNAL - basic running journal

+## Currently I dropped updating this project - I plan to redo the journal in June

 ## General info
 ### The whole project is for learning purposes only.
 At the start of 2022 I decided to start my journey in web development.
 Because of that I needed some space to practice my coding in "more advanced" enviroment.